 In Errol Morris’ book Believing is Seeing, Morris states his definition of art… “set up a series of arbitrary rules, and follow them slavishly.”
 For 555, I set up some arbituary rules and began a daily film project that lasted 30 days.
 This experimental series resulted in the seeds for many future projects, most notably Safe Space and Band on Tour, both also clearly influenced by “the Morris definition”.
 And while many of my film and comic influences are clear throughout this experiment, more than in any other project, my goal was to try to explore and discover my authentic voice as a filmmaker.
 Note, this is not Andrew DeYoung’s 555 series which released soon after this, but coincidentally, I am a huge fan of that show too.

 After completing a 360/VR filmmaking course at the University of Berkeley, I went on tour with Philadelphia rock band The Superweaks.
-For 20 shows in 20 cities across Europe, I filmed a 360/VR film for every show, posting everyday on the band’s social accounts for their fans back home.
+For 20 shows in 20 cities across Europe, I filmed a 360/VR film for every show, experimenting with the form and posting everyday on the band’s social accounts for their fans back home.
 Using two 360 cameras, one DSLR, and two point and shoots, I was able to make 20 unique concert videos, each film with a different approach to filming and editing.
 In addition to the 360 films, working with longtime collaborator Mike Bell, I made short docs and sketches which were also shot, edited, and posted daily.
 The 5 films on this link are my favorite of the tour… brief profiles of each, hilarious member of The Superweaks.

 Videos in this category are the result of 20 or so years of friends calling me, me calling friends, or me saying to myself, “let’s make a video.”
 Because of that, this bucket could be 100+ videos, not to mention most videos on this website, but I did my best to widdle it down to some of my favorites.